Floating man: Conceptual separability

 This version of separability expands on the ability to conceptualize the body and to conceive the self as a separate entity accordingly.
 When defining the ānniyya as a separate entity from the body, Sina believes it is essential to distinguish the external limbs and parts from the internal organs, specifically the brain.
 This is primarily due to the impossibility of determining whether the self would even be conceivable without the brain as a vessel.
 Sina argues that there must be a relationship between the intellect and the brain.
 However, none between the self and sensory stimuli or the external body.

 The immediateness and constancy of self-awareness

 Sina argues that the self is immediate and is determined by no preceding action or activity.
 He states that no measure or operation could produce self-awareness.
-Similarly, Sina proclaims the continuity of self-awareness and that there is never a point at which the mind unaware of itself.
+Similarly, Sina proclaims the continuity of self-awareness and that there is never a point at which the mind is unaware of itself.
 He insists that a circumstance whereupon the absolute state of self-awareness would be interrupted, is impossible.